Spiral order from orientationally correlated random bonds in classical XY models: Mapping to an effective Ising Hamiltonian

-from which the analogue of Eq.\ (\ref{Eq:SCFMulti}) for the variables $\phi^{\,}_{\mathbf{r}}$ follows.
-Minimization with respect to $Q$ gives
+up to corrections of order $\mathcal{O}(Q)$}.
+We can neglect those since they lead to corrections to the energy per spin of order $\mathcal{O}(n^{3}_{\mathrm{imp}})$.
+The angles of spins that do not belong to impurity bonds are again given by Eq.~(\ref{eq: saddle point sw with density impurities bis}), with $\Delta\phi^{\,}_{\tilde{\vv{r}}}$ replacing $\Delta\theta^{\,}_{\tilde{\vv{r}}}$.
+However, minimizing over the twist rate $Q$ {after linearization with respect to $Q$ of the second line on the right-hand side of Eq.~(\ref{eq: def H cal L with Q})}, yields the non-trivial saddle point value

-A net winding ($Q\neq0$) of the spins along the $\vv{z}$ direction thus occurs for configurations with a net bias in the canting of impurity bonds.
-An Ising state with a net magnetization corresponds to a spiral state for the $XY$ spins.
-The wave vector $Q$ of the spiral is proportional to the magnetization density of the Ising variables.
+where we have used the saddle point equation (\ref{eq: saddle point}) {to reach the second equality}.
+A spontaneous net winding ($Q\neq0$) of the spins along the $\vv{z}$ direction thus occurs for canting configurations $ \{ \sigma^{\,}_{\tilde{\vv{r}}} \}$ with a net bias.
+An Ising configuration $\{\sigma^{\,}_{\tilde{\vv{r}}}\}$ with a net uniform magnetization thus corresponds to a spiral state for the $XY$ spins.
+Note that the wave vector $Q$ of the spiral is proportional to the magnetization density of the Ising variables.

-We can now check \textit{a posteriori} the validity of the assumption $|Q|\ll \Delta\theta$.
+We can now verify \textit{a posteriori} the validity of the assumption (\ref{eq: assumption on |Q|}).
 The maximal value of $|Q|$ is given by

 Thus, for